chimera/doorlock/readme.md

 ## TODO

--   [ ] Update list of cards every few minutes from Cobot
--   [ ] Push up logs/checkins to management app
--   [ ] Get working with Nexedus
--   [ ] Protect card and log pages such that people can't just login to the wifi and copy-paste card ID numbers into the form
 -   [ ] Handle card reading directly in hardware, no ability to manually type into the webform
+-   [ ] Protect card and log pages such that people can't just login to the wifi and copy-paste card ID numbers into the form, and can't break the system just by clicking around
 -   [ ] Log error messages and other app issues remotely

+### Mothballed

+-   [ ] Get working with Nexedus

 ## Configuring Raspberry Pi

-On the RPI:
+First, obviously set up the RasPi like normal, with Raspbian, WiFi, keyboard, SSH/VNC, etc.

 ```bash
 # Change to "sudo" user